Envirometrix/PredictiveSoilMapping/01-Introduction.md

 readily observable and interpretable factors that control or influence this spatial variation.
 In conventional soil mapping, this model is the empirical and knowledge-based *soil-landscape paradygm* [@Hudson2000SSSAJ].
-In PSM, a wide variety of statistical, and machine learning, models have been used to capture and apply the soil-landscape paradigm in a quantitative and optimal fashion using the CLORPT model:
+In PSM, a wide variety of statistical and machine learning models have been used to capture and apply the soil-landscape paradigm in a quantitative and optimal fashion using the CLORPT model: